Lane County Court Records

 Submitting a Records Request

-Records can be requested by completing the online Court Record Request Form.
+You can request records by completing the online Court Record Request Form.
 Before filling it out, review the statewide Court Record Request page for instructions.
-You will need to provide the case number or party names, approximate filing date, the type of record, number of copies, and your preferred delivery method.
+You'll need to provide the case number or party names, approximate filing date, the type of record, number of copies, and your preferred delivery method.

 Lane County Circuit Court Copy Fees